qwx9/notes/net/todo/daily.md

 - note: figure out how to script splitting todo's and navigating between them easily
 	* just use like mothra?
-	* still want to be able to edit them directly with sam
+	* still want to be able to edit them directly with sam => plumbable links?
+	* mothra's selection sucks anyway, maybe fix it
 - asif: dcd shit
 	* mine directory
 - asif: add pathfinding here